 AVTEC’s Industrial Electricity program creates a dynamic integrated learning experience with a sequence of intensive electrical training courses.

 Full-term graduates will be prepared to successfully complete a four year electrical apprenticeship, pass the Alaska Journeyman Electricians’ Licensing Exam, and demonstrate the comprehensive knowledge and skills necessary to succeed in the many electrical careers available in Alaska.

 Up to 1,000 course hours may apply toward State of Alaska experience requirements for the Journeyman Electricians License.

 Industrial Electricity graduates are successfully employed in all electrical occupations including residential, commercial, and industrial electrical construction journeymen, electrical maintenance technicians, facility maintenance technicians, power generation technicians, Instrument and electrical technicians, and electrical sales and service.
 They work in every major industry in Alaska including electrical construction, facilities maintenance, electrical utilities, mining, manufacturing, petroleum refineries, systems integrators, process engineering, fishing boats, seafood processing plants, water treatment plants, schools, power generation, oil and gas fields, pipelines and alternative energy.
 Industrial Electricity graduates may earn up to 26 University of Alaska/Kenai Peninsula College credits (depending on coursework completed) while attending AVTEC.

 To provide students with the comprehensive technical training necessary both for early success in entry level positions, and for steady advancement toward senior level positions in electrical careers.

 1,414 clock hours, 202 training days

-Algebra 1 with a passing grade of C or better, or provide a certificate from NJATC online tech math course, good mechanical aptitude, high motivation, and solid responsible character.
+Algebra 1 with a passing grade of C or better, or provide a certificate from NJATC online tech math course, the ability to learn trigonometry, good mechanical aptitude, high motivation, and solid responsible character.

 TABE tests scores for this program must be: